Piero Scaruffi's

 North Carolina's violinist Henry Flynt (1940) launched an ambitious project to found a "new American ethnic music" that fused avantgarde music (particularly the hypnotic aspects of minimalism and free-jazz) and hillbilly/country music, best represented by S&M Delerium (1970s), Jive Deceleration, You Are My Everlovin' (1980), Celestial Power (1981), Purified by the Fire (december 1981).
 Flynt stopped playing music in 1984, but most of his music was released "after" he had stopped playing.
 TM, ®, Copyright © 2006 Piero Scaruffi All rights reserved.

-The elegant pulsing scores of Michael Nyman (Britain, 1944), such as Water Dances (1985) and The Man Who Mistook His Wife For A Hat (1987), were a post-modernist version of renaissance music.
+The elegant pulsing scores of Michael Nyman (Britain, 1944), such as Water Dances (1984) and The Man Who Mistook His Wife For A Hat (1986), were a post-modernist version of neoclassical music.
+The orchestral miniatures of the film soundtrack A Zed And Two Naughts (1989) capitalized on retro-catchy melodies and tempos that mocked everything from cabaret to baroque adagios.

-Other mimalist composers (mostly based in New York) included: Jon Gibson (USA, 1940), more famous as a performer than as a composer, LaMonte Young's associate Tony Conrad (USA, 1940), composer of long tone pieces in just intonation for bowed strings such as Four Violins (1964); Ingram Marshall (USA, 1942), who applied minimalism to ethnic music in compositions such as Gradual Requiem (1979), Stephen Scott (USA, 1944), who composed for "bowed piano", for example Minerva's Web (1985), Charles "Charlemagne Palestine" Martin (USA, 1945), whose Strumming Music (1977) turned "strumming" (a tremolo style) into an avantgarde technique, and minimalism into highly dynamic (and noisy) music, and whose colossal church-organ drones of Schlingen-Blaengen (1979) did exactly the opposite.
+Other mimalist composers (mostly based in New York) included: Jon Gibson (USA, 1940), more famous as a performer than as a composer, Ingram Marshall (USA, 1942), who applied minimalism to ethnic music in compositions such as Gradual Requiem (1979), Stephen Scott (USA, 1944), who composed for "bowed piano", for example Minerva's Web (1985), Julius Eastman (USA, 1940), who achieved a form of angelic repetition in Femenine (1974) for chamber ensemble, Charles "Charlemagne Palestine" Martin (USA, 1945), whose Strumming Music (1974) turned "strumming" (a tremolo style) into an avantgarde technique, and minimalism into highly dynamic (and noisy) music, and whose colossal church-organ drones of Schlingen-Blaengen (1979) did exactly the opposite.
 In 1981 Japanese-born performance artist Yoshi Wada (1943) recorded a solo voice invocation (a` la Pandit Pran Nath) and a duet for voice and loudly-droning Partch-like sound-making sculptures for Lament For The Rise and Fall of Elephantine Crocodile.

 The generation of composers born after World War II continued to experiment with minimalist techniques.
 In fact, interest in the music of LaMonte Young and the other pioneers resumed and peaked towards the end of the century.